 Untreated glaucoma can cause blindness, but the standard front-line treatments like eye drops don’t work for everyone.
 At North Shore Glaucoma Center & Eye Physicians, the board-certified eye doctors offer trabeculectomy surgery to patients with glaucoma.
 This surgery can prevent eye damage from getting worse.
-Call the North Shore Glaucoma Center & Eye Physicians office in Libertyville or Skokie, Illinois, today to see if trabeculectomy is the right treatment for your glaucoma.
+Call the North Shore Glaucoma Center & Eye Physicians office in Libertyville, Illinois, today to see if trabeculectomy is the right treatment for your glaucoma.
 You can also request an appointment online.

 A trabeculectomy is a surgery that lowers the intraocular pressure (IOP) inside your eye, which becomes dangerously high when you have glaucoma.

 Your eye doctor does a trabeculectomy to create a new channel called a bleb in the top of your eyeball.
 The bleb allows fluid to drain from the eye.
 A flap of the sclera (eyewall) covers the bleb.

 The bleb is under your eyelid, so no one can see it.
 Your surgeon places sutures near the new drainage site to hold open the flap of sclera at the top of the bleb.
 The stitches stop the channel from resealing as it heals.

 Your eye doctor at North Shore Glaucoma Center & Eye Physicians could recommend a trabeculectomy if you have glaucoma that’s not improving with other treatments.

 Glaucoma affects your eye’s optic nerve.
 Fluid builds up inside the eyeball, putting undue pressure on the optic nerve.
 Without treatment, this intraocular pressure (IOP) permanently damages the optic nerve.
 Blindness results if glaucoma destroys the optic nerve.